reduxjs/reselect/README.md

 // Create a selector that double-checks the results of input selectors every time it runs. const selectCompletedTodosLength = createSelector(
   [
-    // This input selector will not be memoized properly since it always returns a new reference.
+    // ❌ Incorrect Use Case: This input selector will not be memoized properly since it always returns a new reference.
     (state: RootState) =>
       state.todos.filter(({ completed }) => completed === true)
   ],